kchresfield/ivr-build-a-thon/README.md

     }
 })
 ```
+Add a tag of "order" to the webhook settings.

-Back in the Dialogflow console for the new order, add a new condition.
+- [ ] Back in the Dialogflow console for the `new` page's route, add a new condition.
 Select the condition rule `Match AT LEAST ONE rule` and add the parameter `$page.params.status` with the value `"FINAL"`.
 This will conclude the flow.
   > OPTIONAL: You can add a transition page asking if there's anything other requests.
+- [ ] Scroll down to `Transition` and select the "confirm" page that was created earlier.
+Save your work.
+   > There should now be a "confirm" box attached to the "new" box.
+- [ ] Select the "confirm" box and edit the fulfillment.
+Under `Agent responses`, add the response, "Would you like to continue and place the order?".
+Save your work.
+- [ ] Create a new parameter, and select the entity type "yes-or-no" that was created earlier.
+- [ ] Next two routes will be created to handle the yes or no response from the customer.
+      - In the first route, under `Condition rules` select the option `Match AT LEAST ONE rule` and for the parameter, enter the value "$session.params.<parameter-name>" with a value of no. Under `Agent responses` add a value of "Not a problem!
+Transferring you back to the main menu", and under `Transition`, select `Start Page`.
+      - For the second route, under `Condition rules` select the option `Match AT LEAST ONE rule` and for the parameter, enter the value "$session.params.<parameter-name>" with a value of yes.
+Under `Agent responses` add a value of "Transferring you to payment", and under `Transition`, select `End Session`.

 ## Set Up Twilio Integration for Dialogflow
 If you haven't done so already, head over to the Integration section under the Manage tab.
 Under "One-click Telephony", connect Twilio. *You must be signed in the the Twilio console to complete this action*